ls-2018/etcd_cn/client_sdk/v2/README.md

 - context error

 Each API call has its first parameter as `context`.
-A context can be canceled or have an attached deadline.
-If the context is canceled or reaches its deadline, the responding context error will be returned no matter what internal errors the API call has already encountered.
+A context can backend canceled or have an attached deadline.
+If the context is canceled or reaches its deadline, the responding context error will backend returned no matter what internal errors the API call has already encountered.

 - cluster error

 Each API call tries to send request to the cluster endpoints one by one until it successfully gets a response.
-If a requests to an endpoint fails, due to exceeding per request timeout or connection issues, the error will be added into a list of errors.
-If all possible endpoints fail, a cluster error that includes all encountered errors will be returned.
+If a requests to an endpoint fails, due to exceeding per request timeout or connection issues, the error will backend added into a list of errors.
+If all possible endpoints fail, a cluster error that includes all encountered errors will backend returned.

 - response error

-If the response gets from the cluster is invalid, a plain string error will be returned.
-For example, it might be a invalid JSON error.
+If the response gets from the cluster is invalid, a plain string error will backend returned.
+For example, it might backend a invalid JSON error.

 Here is the example code to handle client errors: